-Has your partner’s recent behavior or actions, concern you?
+Does your partner’s recent behavior or actions concern you?
+Are you worried they’re pulling away?
 Do you feel distance, tension or coldness has slowly been creeping into your relationship?

-- Changes in Behavior: If you’ve been seeing this individual for sometime now, chances are you recognize their normal behavior.
-Has your normally attentive and sweet mate become kurt and harsh.
+If you’ve been seeing this individual for some time now, chances are you recognize their normal behavior.
+Has your normally attentive and sweet mate become curt and harsh?
 Remember that people treat us the way we allow them to.
-If you’ve grown uncomfortable or become hurt by this behavior then it is up to you to set the tone that you will not tolerate being treated any less than you feel you deserve.
+If you’ve grown uncomfortable or become hurt by this behavior, then it is up to you to set the tone that you will not tolerate being treated any less than you feel you deserve.
 Make sure your are absolutely, positively in love with yourself.
 It’s the best way to know how you want to be loved by others.

-- Never Enough Time: Does it appear as though your significant other just doesn’t have the time for you?
+Does it appear as though your significant other just doesn’t have the time for you?
 You may even feel that they deliberately pack their schedule to avoid spending time with you.
-It’s been to assess the situation objectively before making a conclusion.
+If so, it’s best to assess the situation objectively before making a conclusion.
 Many external factors can impact your relationship.
 You just have to determine what is most important to you!

-If your lover has been exhibiting these behaviors this may have you worried that this relationship may be coming to an end?
+If your lover has been pulling away and exhibiting these behaviors, this may have you worried that this relationship may be coming to an end.
 But before you jump to any conclusions, let’s take a step back!

 First and foremost, it’s completely natural for relationships to have their bumps.

 You and your significant other may not always be in sync, and that’s okay.
 If your relationship is new, then you are most likely still learning your mate’s personality and how to handle it.
 If your relationship is mature, you most likely will recognize when your partner is under stress or facing a new challenge!
 Either way, it’s important to get to the root of the issue before assuming the relationship is coming to an end.